e271828e/Flight.jl/prototypes/kernel/NOTES.md

   which is exactly why it is its own kind rather than a `ConditionResolution` sub-kind.
-- **Resolution collects.** Five different violations in one condition — unknown path, undeclared field, unconvertible value, a slot face wired internally, one root slot written twice — come back as one throw naming all five.
+- **Resolution collects.** Five different violations in one condition — unknown path, undeclared field, unconvertible value, an input face wired internally, one root input written twice — come back as one throw naming all five.
 The undeclared-field message discriminates outputs and workspace by name, because "conditions never specify outputs" is the rule the author is most likely to test.
-- **A slot face is resolved through the export chain, not guessed.** A face authored at the component that declares it lands on the root slot its obligation chain ends at; an internally wired input is refused, because the first sweep would overwrite it and unexported stays unpokeable.
+- **An input face is resolved through the export chain, not guessed.** A face authored at the component that declares it lands on the root input its obligation chain ends at; an internally wired input is refused, because the first sweep would overwrite it and unexported stays unpokeable.
-- **Totality is pre-write, and "pre-write" is asserted by inspection.** A condition short one root slot is rejected with every uncovered face named in declaration order, and the simulation is then checked to be bit-for-bit what it was: same `x`, same stores, same slot cells, same lifecycle, the same published snapshot *object*. `init!(sim)` with no condition stays legal exactly where the build has no root slots.
+- **Totality is pre-write, and "pre-write" is asserted by inspection.** A condition short one root input is rejected with every uncovered face named in declaration order, and the simulation is then checked to be bit-for-bit what it was: same `x`, same stores, same root-input cells, same lifecycle, the same published snapshot *object*. `init!(sim)` with no condition stays legal exactly where the build has no root inputs.
 - **The overlay base is the declared defaults, always.** A sparse condition leaves unnamed fields at their `init_*` values, and a second `init!` after a full run restores them bitwise — `SVector(0.0, 0.0)` and `(state = :armed,